elemental13/MHWildsHandlerDiscordBot/README.md

 ## Description

 This bot is a web scraper that parses the [official monster hunter wilds event quest site](https://info.monsterhunter.com/wilds/event-quest/en-us/schedule) and formats it into nice to read embed messages in discord.
-It will download any images it needs to attach them properly and currently it has 3 commands.
+It will download any images it needs to attach them properly and currently it has 3 commands for events.

+It also is slowly being updated to consume the [mhdb-wilds](https://github.com/LartTyler/mhdb-wilds) api with an "ask Gemma" command! (see below)

 ### Available Commands: